alikureishy/ROBO-followme-project/README.md

 Understandably, the decoding layer does the opposite of the encoder -- converts smaller feature tensors into larger ones, while reducing the feature count at the same time.
 The decoder layer then outputs a softmax activation for each pixel across the number of classes being segmented out of the original image, which essentially ends up being an image of the same X and Y dimensions, and possibly a different set of channels.

 To produce larger feature tensors, each decoding layer includes a _Bilinear Upsampling layer_ (doubling the image size in both x and y dimensions), followed then by a concatenation of _Skip Connections_ from its corresponding encoding layer with the same feature tensor shape, followed then by 2 _Separable Convolution Layers_ to add non-linearity and more nuanced feature-of-feature extraction.

-The reason for using Skip Connections is that, as we progress through the encoding layer, we do lose some of the coarser grained features, since we are progressively trading image size for finer grained features.
-Skip connections allow us to retain the coarser grained features from prior layers and use them in conjunction with the finer grained features while recreating an image.

 #### Output Layer